ThrowTheSwitch/Ceedling/plugins/gcov/README.md

 ### HTML Reports

-Generation of HTML reports may be enabled, disabled or modified with the following configuration items.
+Generation of HTML reports may be enabled, disabled, or modified with the following configuration items.

 ```yaml